SAIL-GuoLab/Cell_Segmentation_and_Tracking/Cell_segmentation/Prediction_only/README.md

     - Postprocessing (adjacent cell cleaning, etc.) is performed on the segmentation predictions and stored under **Prediction_only/result/*DLModelType*/postprocessed_png/*something*/**.

 Important Note: the raw input images need to conform to the size constraints.
-Currently, they need to be 4792$\times$3200 or otherwise the deep learning model cannot work with them.
+Currently, they need to be 4792 by 3200 or otherwise the deep learning model cannot work with them.